sdabhi23/django-hasura-jwt-auth/README.md

 A simple containerized JWT based auth server written using Django, Djoser and Django Rest Framework

+## Required environment variables

+* HASURA_GRAPHQL_ADMIN_SECRET: The admin secret for your Hasura instance
+* GRAPHQL_URI: The graphql endpoint of your Hasura instance

 ## Deployment instructions

 Run container by pulling image from Docker Hub